Caring for you during COVID-19 (update July 2021)

 This means we will still ask you in advance to confirm whether you have any symptoms of COVID-19.
 If so, we will reschedule your appointment until you have finished isolating or got the results of your PCR test.
 We will still ask you to wear a mask when you enter the Practice and to sanitise your hands.

 We continue to prioritise children for check ups and adults who have urgent needs.
 However, I’m delighted that many of our Dentists are now able to offer some routine appointments for adults who are active patients at the practice.
-I’m sad to say that we currently do not have capacity to take on new NHS patients and we are operating a waiting list for private patients.
-We are working hard to be in a position to take on new NHS patients in Autumn.

 Please do not come to the practice without an appointment.
 We continue to operate a closed door policy so that we only admit people into the building that we have screened for symptoms of COVID-19.
 To book appointments or speak to us about any matter, you must telephone.
 Our lines are very busy, particularly between the hours of 9am – 11am, so avoid these times if you can.
 If you do not get through, please leave a voice message.
 Alternatively, email firstname.lastname@example.org